RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/validation.md

 <img src="img/duckhunt.png"/>

-Now, if you can tear yourself away from the game, let's actually start working with OpenShift virtualisation, first let's just clean up the test project...
+Before we start looking at OpenShift Virtualization, let's just clean up the test project and have OpenShift remove the resources...

 ~~~bash
 $ oc delete project test